-business in another country entails a variety of costs not borne by local firms, multinational firms were thought to possess some form of competitive advantage to permit them to function profitably in foreign markets.5 Where early developments, including Hymer's own work, emphasised essentially monopolistic elements, more recent work has stressed oligopolistic and monopolistically competitive elements.
-Building on work in the Coase (1937)-Arrow (1964)-Williamson (1975) tradition, a number of international business researchers began to develop a model of the international firm built on internalisation considerations.6
+Trade economists interested in understanding FDI have directed much of their recent energy to developing the 'new' trade/industrial organisation models.
+At least since Hymer's (1960) dissertation, it has been clear that the arbitrage model of international factor mobility lacks something essential.
+Specifically, to the extent that doing business in another country entails a variety of costs not borne by local firms, multinational firms were thought to possess some form of competitive advantage to permit them to function profitably in foreign markets.
+Where early developments, including Hymer's own work, emphasised essentially monopolistic elements, more recent work has stressed oligopolistic and monopolistically competitive elements.
+Building on work in the Coase (1937)-Arrow (1964)-Williamson (1975) tradition, a number of international business researchers began to develop a model of the international firm built on internalisation considerations.

 All of this early work was based on partial equilibrium reasoning.
 After all, the central concern of this literature was to account for the existence of multinationals, an essentially partial equilibrium (i.e., firm-level) question.
-When it comes to linking FDI to macroeconomic and economy-wide labour market facts, like increasing wage inequality, the partial equilibrium framework tends to take a back seat to general equilibrium reasoning.7 The earliest attempts to build general equilibrium models incorporating insights from the market structure and firmtheoretic approaches motivate the use of a specific-factors model in terms of essentially unspecified firm-specific advantages The basic structure involves two countries, each with a standard specific-factors model, in which one of the specific factors is internationally mobile (though still intersectorally immobile).8 In essence, these are firm-specific capital arbitrage models, but they have the virtue of a simple structure, which is well-motivated by firm-theoretic concerns, and yields a variety clear comparative statics depending on the exact structure of the model.
-In its most basic form, a small country, 3-factor H 2-good model, with both final goods traded, labour intersectorally mobile and capital internationally mobile, an inflow of capital will raise the return to labour and lower the return to both capitals (the internationally mobile and the internationally immobile varieties).
-With one of the sectors non-traded, Burgess (1978) shows that such an inflow can reduce the real return to labour.
+When it comes to linking FDI to macroeconomic and economy-wide labour market facts, like increasing wage inequality, the partial equilibrium framework tends to take a back seat to general equilibrium reasoning.
+The earliest attempts to build general equilibrium models incorporating insights from the market structure and firm-theoretic approaches motivate the use of a specific-factors model in terms of essentially unspecified firm-specific advantages The basic structure involves two countries, each with a standard specific-factors model, in which one of the specific factors is internationally mobile (though still intersectorally immobile).
+In essence, these are firm-specific capital arbitrage models, but they have the virtue of a simple structure, which is well-motivated by firm-theoretic concerns, and yields a variety clear comparative statics depending on the exact

-5 These themes were initially developed by Kindleberger (1969) and Caves (1971).
+&lt;sup>5 These themes were initially developed by Kindleberger (1969) and Caves (1971).

-6 Rugman (1981), Hennart (1982) and Casson (1987) are examples of the first generation of this literature.
+&lt;sup>6 Rugman (1981), Hennart (1982) and Casson (1987) are examples of the first generation of this literature.
 Dunning's (1981) work has a strong element of the firm-theoretic approach.

-7 The study of firm-union relations, of course, is a central issue that is best studied in a partial equilibrium setting.
+&lt;sup>7 The study of firm-union relations, of course, is a central issue that is best studied in a partial equilibrium setting.
 For examples of partial equilibrium models of firm-union bargaining applied to the analysis of multinational firms, see Carmichael (1992) and Bughin and Vannini (1995).
 Zhao (1998) has an analysis of this sort in a general equilibrium setting.